szczyglis-dev/py-gpt/README.md

 - `Proxy address`: Proxy address to be used for connection; supports HTTP/SOCKS.

+- `Anthropic API KEY`: Required for the Anthropic API and Claude models.

+- `Deepseek API KEY`: Required for the Deepseek API.

 - `Google API KEY`: Required for the Google API and Gemini models.

-- `Anthropic API KEY`: Required for the Anthropic API and Claude models.

 - `HuggingFace API KEY`: Required for the HuggingFace API.

+- `Mistral AI API KEY`: Required for the Mistral AI API.

+- `Perplexity API KEY`: Required for the Perplexity API and Sonar models.

+- `xAI API KEY`: Required for the xAI API and Grok models.

 - `OpenAI API version`: Azure OpenAI API version, e.g. 2023-07-01-preview